RaunakTripathi15/24BCY10057/README.md

 This report is authored by Priyansh Bhatt(Registration Number: 24BCY10077), and provides a comprehensive audit of the Linux Kernel as a cornerstone of open-source software.

 Student Details
-Name: Priyansh Bhatt
+Name: Raunak Tripathi
-Registration Number: 24BCY10077
+Registration Number: 24BCY10057
 Course: Open Source Software (OSS)
 Chosen Software
 Git